fed135/ipc-light/README.md

 ## What is ipc-light?

-**ipc-light** is a lightweight inter-process-communication library that leverages UNIX domain sockets to avoid latency and overhead of going through the network card, like most socket types.
+**ipc-light** is a lightweight inter-process-communication library that leverages UNIX domain sockets to avoid latency, unreliability and overhead of going through the network card, like most socket types.

 Unfortunatly, it is only available on Mac and Linux.